Where to Stay in Seville First Time 2023 – Best Areas

 You can find several other cultural attractions around Plaza de Encarnacion.
 The Church of the Annunciation is an interesting Renaissance buildings, while the Lebrija Palace is a beautiful Andalusian house with some stunning Roman mosaics, located in Cuna street;

-If you are interested in architecture and art, you can take a look at The Palace of the Dukes, or the Palacio de las Dueñas in Spanish.
+Architecture lovers can take a look at the The Palace of the Dukes.
 Built in the 15th century with a mix of Gothic, Moorish, and Renaissance styles, by the Pineda family, the palace is now open for the public to view its art gallery, beautiful patios, and gardens.

-• the Flamenco Dance Museum (Museo del Baile Flamenco), to learn more about the history of flamenco dance at.
+You can learn about the history of flamenco dance at the Flamenco Dance Museum.
 It is also a great location to watch some of Seville’s best flamenco.

-To the south of Plaza de Encarnación is another popular square called Plaza Nueva, which means New Square.
-It was historically known as the Plaza de la Libertad or Republic Square, and is surrounded by historical buildings.
+Another popular square in Centro is the Plaza Nueva, which means New Square.
+It is surrounded by historical buildings.
 It has statue of King Fernando III at the center of the square.

-In the Plaza Nueva’s surroundings, you can find the Ayuntamiento de Sevilla (City Hall) with its beautiful façade and clock, the Chapel of San Onofre, and Casa Longoria.
+In its surroundings, you can find the Ayuntamiento de Sevilla (City Hall) with its beautiful façade and clock, the Chapel of San Onofre, and Casa Longoria.

 Plaza Nueva is filled with palm and orange trees, making it a popular place to hang out with friends and families.
 It is home to lots of designer shops, tapas bars, restaurants, as well as the location of a traditional Christmas market in December each year.

-The historic center is also home to the iconic Seville Cathedral, which is an UNESCO’s World Heritage Site and one of the world’s most beautiful cathedrals.
+The historic center is home to the iconic Seville Cathedral, an UNESCO’s World Heritage Site.
 Climb up top of its bell tower La Giralda to enjoy sweeping views over the city.

-If you love shopping, be sure to check out the Calle Sierpes, a busy pedestrian street and shopping spot in the historic center of Seville.
+If you love shopping, head to the Calle Sierpes, a busy pedestrian street and shopping spot in the historic center of Seville.
 It has lots of shops, tapas bars, and lively nightlife scene.

 Seville’s city center provides luxury hotels, apartments, and boutique hotels.
 Seville’s best hotels are here, but if you look, you will find something that satisfies a tight budget.